 The next section includes a scale (and extra batteries) and *printed* recipes for the ketogenic meals (the ingredients are worthless if you don't have ketogenic meal calculations printed!) made from food that is included in the bag.
 There is also coconut oil, peanut butter, mayo, green beans, tuna, squeezable fruit, Lara Bars, pecans, macadamia nuts and my sons clothing.

-All of the food in the bag can be eaten without being heated or cooked.
-It might not taste the greatest, but it would do in an emergency with no power.
+The last section includes: microwavable ravioli (this was for my son who was 5 years old at the time.
+It is no longer in our bag), mushrooms, green beans, chicken, olive oil, Cliff Bars, apple sauce, baby food sweet potatoes, and clothing for my daughter and myself.
+All of the food in the bag can be eaten without being rehydrated, heated or cooked.
+It might not taste the greatest, but it would do in an emergency with no power or cooking source.

 The ketogenic meals are calculated using only the ingredients contained in the bag.
 There is more than 3 days worth of oil, but it's always a good idea to have extra!
 Things like the Cliff Bars are good options for non-keto meals since they are high in calories but only take up a small amount of space.
 Every 6 months or so, take the food and medications out and replace with new ones so they do not expire.